zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 #### Adding a Request Body Using Parameters

-When the text in the Body tab contains a parameter name surrounded by curly braces,  this is interpreted as a parameter.
+When the text in the Body tab contains a parameter name surrounded by curly braces, it is interpreted as a parameter.
 These parameters can be used to change the body content dynamically.

 {{< figure src="/attachments/refguide/modeling/integration/consumed-rest-services-beta/body-structure-example.png" class="no-border"  width="500" >}}